scottfones/cows/README.md

 ## Runtime Analysis

 I believe that the runtime of this program satisfies the `O(c*log(c)+r)` time requirement, where `c` is the number of cows and `r` is the number of records.
 The program accomplishes this via a hash map, an array, and a built-in sort.
-This can be further broken down into input parsing and sorting.
+This can be further broken down into input parsing and sorting/output.

 ### Input Parsing - `O(r)`